adap/flower/doc/source/how-to-run-simulations.rst

 Multi-node Flower simulations
 -----------------------------

-Flower's ``SimulationEngine`` allows you to run FL simulations across multiple compute nodes.
+Flower's ``Simulation Engine`` allows you to run FL simulations across multiple compute nodes.
 Before starting your multi-node simulation, ensure that you:

 1. Have the same Python environment on all nodes.